Best Winter Running Shoes

 Depending on where you live and where you plan on running, winter running shoe weather protection is probably something you’re going to need.
 During the winter, you’re more likely to encounter snowy and icy conditions, and you’ll want a pair of shoes that can keep your feet warm and dry through this.

 To ensure you’ll be protected from the elements, it’s very likely worth it to invest in shoes that have weather protection.
 When looking for weather protection in a show, you want to look at whether the shoe is water-resistant, or water-proof.

 When a shoe is water-resistant, you’ll get some protection against light rain and wind, but when a shoe is waterproof, you’ll be protected from pretty much anything.
 Running in wet and cold socks is certainly not something you want to deal with, so weather protection is an important factor.
 Many of the best types of weather protection in a shoe are those that are made with GORE-TEX, which is a strong material that repels water effectively.

 Most runners don’t enjoy running in the cold and letting their toes or feet go numb from pain.
-So, to avoid this unfortunate outcome, you do want a shoe that gives you enough warm and comfort to make you feel happy in them.
+So, to avoid this unfortunate outcome, you do want a shoe that gives you enough warmth and comfort to make you feel happy in them.
 You don’t need excessive warmth unless you plan on being out in very cold temperatures, but something with an inner liner that will help protect you from the weather.